ferdouszislam/php-clean-code/README.md

 - fast to execute.
 - should not depend on other tests.
 - one assert per test.
-- TEST DRIVEN DEVELOPMENT - writing unit tests while you are writing the code (or before writing new code).
+- TEST DRIVEN DEVELOPMENT - write tests first ->  code fails the tests -> write code to satisfy the tests -> repeat